 Daniella has gathered three girls, Gem, Stephanie and Nancy, who have all been friends since high school, for an all girls’ weekend away.
 Nancy is late turning up and brings with her unannounced Annie, a girl from work who is dealing with a bad divorce, which causes some initial disharmony.
 The group set out.
 Daniella stops on the side of the road and decides to take a tramp through the woods.
 However, they soon become lost and Annie then falls and impales a branch through her leg.
 Lacking supplies or equipment, they find a cabin and spend the night.
 Things start to go wrong as Gem becomes badly infected after using poison ivy as toilet paper and this develops into gangrene in her fingers.
 As they become further lost, they realise that they are in woods that are considered cursed.
 Previous inhabitants despoiled the area and the land can only fully recover with the sacrifice of human blood.

 All Girls Weekend was the fourth film from director Lou Simon.
-A Cuban emigre to the US, Simon debuted with the horror film The Awakened (2012) and has remained in the genre ever since with Hazmat (2013) and Agoraphobia (2015).
+A Cuban emigre to the US, Simon debuted with the horror film The Awakened (2012) and has remained in the genre ever since with Hazmat (2013), Agoraphobia (2015) and the subsequently made 3 (2018).